 Security of Supply (SoS) for the usual market directions remains unchanged irrespective of the coordinated NTC or FB method.
-For the unusual market directions, however, the SoS under FB is improved as under FB no assumptions need to be made for those unusual market directions.
+For the unusual market directions, however, the SoS under FB is improved as under FB no assumptions need to be made for them.

-Flow-based gives a more accurate description of the SoS domain.
+Flow-Based methodology gives a more accurate description of the SoS domain.